Relationship of Donald Trump and Jeffrey Epstein: Trump-Maples wedding, Stacey Williams allegations (1993)

-Plane flights, Maria Farmer allegations (1994–2000)
+Plane flights, "Tiffany Doe", and Maria Farmer allegations (1994–2000)

-Trump flew in Epstein's private plane seven times between 1993 and 1997, according to flight logs released in 2021.
+In January 2020, an assistant U.S. Attorney for the Southern District of New York wrote that "Donald Trump traveled on Epstein's private jet ... on at least eight flights between 1993 and 1996."
+Flight logs released in 2021 showed seven flights that Trump took on the plane between 1993 and 1997.
 (Note: The flight logs contain eight entries listing "Donald Trump" with dates corresponding to April 23, 1993, October 11, 1993, October 17, 1993, May 15, 1994, August 13, 1995, and January 5, 1997.
 However, two entries are listed for May 15, 1994: a flight between Palm Beach International Airport to Reagan National Airport and another flight from Reagan National Airport to Teterboro Airport.
 Hence, some outlets have reported the number of flights as seven or eight, depending whether they consider those two entries as one flight with a layover or two flights.)
 According to Epstein, Trump first had sex with Melania Knauss in his private jet.

+An anonymous affidavit by "Tiffany Doe" said that Epstein had paid her directly from 1991 to 2000 "to attract adolescent women" to parties at his mansion (Herbert N. Straus House).
+In the summer of 1994, she lured a minor who expressed interest in modeling.
+In her affidavit, she said that both "Mr. Trump and Mr. Epstein were advised that she was 13 years old.
+I personally witnessed four sexual encounters" between Trump and the 13-year-old.
+In one of the alleged incidents, a 12-year-old girl was simultaneously victimized, and in another, Trump continued assaulting the 13-year-old "despite her pleas to stop".
+She said that Epstein likewise attempted to rape the 13-year-old on two occasions that she witnessed or learned of.
+"Tiffany Doe" said she personally witnessed both Trump and Epstein threaten to kill the 13-year-old if she were to tell anyone what had happened and that Trump further warned the victim that he was "capable of having her whole family killed".
+She signed the affidavit in 2016.